They left behind an archeological treasure along with a physical blueprint.

 The rooms are all designed with relaxation in mind.
 High ceilings and expansive windows and balconies offer “majestic views of the Sandia Mountains, the downtown skyline, historic Old Town, the west mesa, and the property’s stunning desert gardens and pristine pool.”

 All the rooms are appointed with a serene and soothing, neutral color palette, tile flooring, relaxing armchairs, large work spaces and heavy blackout curtains.
-Original wool rugs made by Navajo weavers from Toadlena Trading Post in Northwestern New Mexico, provide comfort and texture.
+Authentic, rustic pieces like a wooden storage chest and original wool rugs made by Navajo weavers from Toadlena Trading Post in Northwestern New Mexico provide comfort and texture.

 Art by notable New Mexican artists will be showcased throughout the property.